 ‘Supervision is a joint endeavour in which a practitioner with the help of a supervisor attends to their client practitioner relationships and the wider systemic content by so doing improves their client relationships, continuously develops themselves, their practice and the wider profession.’
 Hawkins & Shohet (2006).

 I work with both trainee and qualified counsellors/psychotherapists to offer support with client work and personal and professional development.
-By offering supervision in an integrative model, I can support your ethical practice, your client work and ensure that you are working within your own professional limits.
+By offering supervision and psychotherapy in an integrative model, I can support your ethical practice, your client work and ensure that you are working within your own professional limits.